bminixhofer/nlprule/README.md

 Fixing discrepancies between NLPRule and LanguageTool behaviour will have high priority if any are found.

+## Acknowledgements

+All credit for the rule content goes to [LanguageTool](https://github.com/languagetool-org/languagetool) who have made a Herculean effort to create high-quality grammar correction rules.
+This library is just a parser and reimplementation of the rule logic.

 ## License

 NLPRule is licensed under the MIT license.